KCCG Warm Season Plants

 70 days – Big blocky bell peppers, 4” long and nearly as wide, smooth and consistently well-shaped.
 Plants are tolerant to most pepper virus diseases and 3 races of bacterial spot.
 Extra sweet when fully yellow. (hybrid)

-Orange Bell
+Gourmet Orange

 Red Knight